uchicago-cs/chiwebsite/chidb/fileformat.rst

 A chidb file is divided into **pages** of size :math:`PageSize`, numbered from 1.
 Each page is used to store a table or index B-Tree node.
 Pages are sometimes referred to as ’blocks’ in the literature.
-They are the units of transfer between secondary storage and memory
+They are the units of transfer between secondary storage and memory.

 A page contains a **page header** with metadata about the page, such as the type of page (e.g., does it store an internal table node? a leaf